Brief Introduction about China National Silk Museum

 Distance from Main Tourist Spots of Hangzhou:

-• About 5.2 kilometers from Broken Bridge & Bai Causeway
+• about 5.2 kilometers from Broken Bridge & Bai Causeway, 20 mins by car

-China National Silk Museum Location Map Click to Enlarge the Location Map of China National Silk Museum
+China National Silk Museum Location Map Location Map of China National Silk Museum

 Get to/off China National Silk Museum

-Independent travelers can take taxi, bus, or bicycle to reach China National Silk Museum.
-If you take taxi from your hotel, it may take 15 minutes.
-Also, you can take bus No. 4, 12, 42, 51, 52, 87, 133, 334, Y6, Y2 and more to stop at Silk Museum station.
-If you take a bike to cycle around West Lake and its nearby attraction, you can add China National Silk Museum into your travel list which it takes about 8 minutes from Su Causeway and Leifeng Pagoda Scenic Area to China National Silk Museum.
+Independent travelers can take a taxi, private vehicle, bus, or bicycle ride to reach China National Silk Museum.
+Bus No. 12, 31, 42, 87, 124, 133, 271, Y9, West Lake Inner Circular Line, West Lake Outer Circular Line, and more stop at Silk Museum station.
+If you take a bike to cycle around West Lake and its nearby attractions, you can add China National Silk Museum to your travel list, which takes about 8 minutes from Su Causeway and Leifeng Pagoda Scenic Area to China National Silk Museum.
+The nearest metro station is Wushan Square Metro Station of Metro Line 7, which is about 2.4km (8 mins by car) away from the museum.

 Travel with China Discovery (Recommended):